elliptic1/General-Number-Field-Sieve/README.md

 # General-Number-Field-Sieve

-This repository provides a small demonstration of the General Number Field Sieve (GNFS) algorithm written in Python.
-While far from optimised it attempts to follow the real steps of GNFS: polynomial selection, sieving, linear algebra over GF(2) and the square root phase.
-The sieving step performs a genuine line sieve using ``sympy`` for helper number theoretic routines.
+This repository provides a compact yet faithful implementation of the General Number Field Sieve (GNFS) algorithm written in Python.
+The code mirrors the real pipeline used in large scale integer factorisation projects and consists of the following stages:

+1. **Polynomial selection** – ``gnfs.polynomial`` constructs a polynomial of
+   the form ``(x + m)^d - n`` so that ``x = -m`` is a root modulo ``n`` and the constant term is small.
+This is the classic GNFS approach and replaces the earlier toy ``x^d - n`` construction.
+2. **Sieving** – ``gnfs.sieve`` performs a logarithmic line sieve over a factor base.
+For each prime in the base the roots of the polynomial modulo that prime are located and their logarithms are subtracted from a sieve array.
+   Entries with small residuals are trial‑factored to collect ``B``‑smooth relations.
+3. **Linear algebra** – ``gnfs.linalg`` builds an exponent matrix over GF(2)
+   from the collected relations and computes dependencies between them using Gaussian elimination.
+4. **Square root step** – ``gnfs.sqrt`` combines dependent relations to produce a congruence of squares and extracts a non‑trivial factor of ``n`` via a greatest common divisor.

+While the implementation is intentionally minimalist, each component now reflects the genuine algorithms behind GNFS rather than toy placeholders.

 ## Usage